microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 ## 🟦Description <a name="description"></a>

-The 'Compliance Utility' is a powerful tool that helps troubleshoot and diagnose sensitivity labels, policies, settings and more.
+The Compliance Utility is a powerful tool that helps troubleshoot and diagnose sensitivity labels, policies, settings and more.
 Whether you need to fix issues or reset configurations, this tool has you covered.

 Have you ever used the sensitivity button in a [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365/products-apps-services) app or applied a sensitivity label by right-clicking on a file?
 If so, you've either used the [Office's built-in labeling experience](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide) or the [Purview Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
-If something is not working as expected with your DLP policies, sensitivity labels or you don't see any labels at all the 'Compliance Utility' will help you.
+If something is not working as expected with your DLP policies, sensitivity labels or you don't see any labels at all the Compliance Utility will help you.

-With the 'Compliance Utility', you can run the most common options without local administrative privileges:
+With the Compliance Utility, you can run the most common options without local administrative privileges:
 [RESET](#reset), [RECORD PROBLEM](#record-problem), and COLLECT [Endpoint URLs](#endpoint-urls).

-However, if you run the 'Compliance Utility' with local administrative privileges, you will get some more collected logs ([RECORD PROBLEM](#record-problem)) and a complete [RESET](#reset) of all settings, instead of just user-specific settings being reset.
+However, if you run the Compliance Utility with local administrative privileges, you will get some more collected logs ([RECORD PROBLEM](#record-problem)) and a complete [RESET](#reset) of all settings, instead of just user-specific settings being reset.
 By the way: The latter option is sufficient in most cases to reset [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365/products-apps-services) apps, while a complete reset is usually useful for all other applications.

 > **Note**
 >
-> * If you want to use the 'Compliance Utility' on Apple macOS, you can find the corresponding online manual [here](Manual-Mac.md).
+> * If you want to use the Compliance Utility on Apple macOS, you can find the corresponding online manual [here](Manual-Mac.md).
 ### 🔵MIT License <a name="mit-license"></a>

 Copyright © Microsoft Corporation.